nilearn/nilearn/doc/decoding/estimator_choice.rst

 A :term:`regression` problem is a learning task in which the variable to predict --that we often call **y** -- is a continuous value, such as an age.
-Encoding models [1]_ typically call for regressions.
+Encoding models [:footcite:t:`Naselaris2011`] typically call for regressions.
 :class:`nilearn.decoding.DecoderRegressor` implement easy and efficient regression pipelines.

-..
-[1]

-   Naselaris et al, Encoding and decoding in fMRI, NeuroImage Encoding and decoding in fMRI.2011 http://www.ncbi.nlm.nih.gov/pubmed/20691790

 .. seealso::